Economy of Morocco: 1960–1989

 Morocco instituted a series of development plans to modernize the economy and increase production during the 1960s.
 Net investment under the five-year plan for 1960–64 was about $1.3 billion.
-The plan called for a growth rate of 6.2%, but by 1964 the growth rate had only reached only 3%.
+The plan called for a growth rate of 6.2%, but by 1964 the growth rate had only reached 3%.
 The main emphasis of the plan was on the development and modernization of the agricultural sector.
 The five-year development plan for 1968–72 called for increased agriculture and irrigation.
 The development of the tourist industry also figured prominently in the plan.
 The objective was to attain an annual 5% growth rate in GDP; the real growth rate actually exceeded 6%.

 Investment during the 1970s included industry and tourism development.
 The five-year plan for 1973–77 envisaged a real economic growth of 7.5% annually.
 Industries singled out for development included chemicals (especially phosphoric acid), phosphate production, paper products, and metal fabrication.
 In 1975, King Hassan II announced a 50% increase in investment targets to allow for the effects of inflation.
 The 1978–80 plan was one of stabilization and retrenchment, designed to improve Morocco's balance-of-payments position.

 The ambitious five-year plan for 1981–85, estimated to cost more than $18 billion, aimed at achieving a growth rate of 6.5% annually.
 The plan's principal priority was to create some 900,000 new jobs and to train managers and workers in modern agricultural and industrial techniques.
 Other major goals were to increase production in agriculture and fisheries to make the country self-sufficient in food, and to develop energy, industry, and tourism to enable Morocco to lessen its dependence on foreign loans.
 The plan called for significant expansion of irrigated land, for increased public works projects such as hospitals and schools, and for economic decentralization and regional development through the construction of 25 new industrial parks outside the crowded Casablanca-Kénitra coastal area.
 Large industrial projects included phosphoric acid plants, sugar refineries, mines to exploit cobalt, coal, silver, lead, and copper deposits, and oil-shale development.